 The physicians and staff at the Kaufman Eye Institute take great pride in helping less fortunate countries receive the eye care that is much needed.
 Click here to learn about our most recent medical mission.

 One of the most common oculoplastic problems that occurs in the elderly is drooping of the eyelids (ptosis).
 As we age, the muscle that opens the eyelids (the levator muscle) gradually slips off the eyelid causing the eyelid to droop down.
-The most visually significant symptom is a decrease in the upper field of vision.
-In other words, the drooping eyelid may cut down on the ability to see the upper field of vision, just as when you pull a window shade down, you cannot see out of the top of the window.
+The drooping eyelid decreases the upper field of vision, similar to when a window shade is pulled down, blocking the view at the top of the window.
 Droopy eyelids occasionally cause the sensation of falling asleep while reading.
-Brow ache is a common symptom in those that are now opening their eyes with the help of their forehead (frontalis) muscle instead of the normal levator muscle.
-The overusage of the forehead muscle is the cause of wrinkled foreheads that are seen in the elderly.
+Brow ache is also a symptom in those that are now opening their eyes with the help of their forehead (frontalis) muscle instead of the normal levator muscle.
+The overusage of the forehead muscle is the cause of wrinkled foreheads in the elderly.
 As with any other muscle, as you use this muscle constantly throughout the day, it tends to cramp and ache.
+Falling asleep when reading may be another symptom.

 In the treatment of ptosis, the muscle (levator) that normally raises the eyelid is located and put back into its normal position.
 This is performed on an outpatient basis.
 The patients now look and feel much better and enjoy a more youthful appearance with the elimination of their symptoms.